jupyterlab-contrib/jupyter-videochat/README.md

   - a JupyterLab _pre-built_ or _federated extension_ named `jupyter-videochat`
     - also distributed on [npm]
       - for more about the TypeScript/JS API, see [CONTRIBUTING]
-    - at JupyterLab runtime, three _Plugins_ which can be independently disabled
+    - at JupyterLab runtime, some _Plugins_ which can be independently disabled
       - `jupyterlab-videochat:plugin` which is required by:
       - `jupyterlab-videochat:rooms-server`
       - `jupyterlab-videochat:rooms-public`
+      - `jupyterlab-videochat:toggle-area`

 [npm]: https://www.npmjs.com/package/jupyterlab-videochat
 [jupyterhub]: https://github.com/jupyterhub/jupyterhub